alyulina/spoon-billed-sandpiper/README.md

 trying to understand why Fedya's results do not match Rai's? either something is wrong with interpolation / me parsing things (running stuff to see if this is the case) or with Rai's code / math (currently focusing on this) or with Fedya's code

 Fedya: maybe we should be scaling sigma after all

+ver21: yes!!

+ver22: running the latest version of Fedya's code (fixed: sigmoid instead of exp + beta is scaled inside now) on Rai's points to compare it with the 0 to 1 Rai's frequency version (data in ver14?) – hopefully it all works everywhere except for where there are beneficial allelel because the theory can't describe them (is this because there is no equilibrium freq?)